GunnWATT/watt/README.md

 # Gunn WATT

-Gunn WATT (Web App of The Ttians) is a complete revamp of UGWA, the Unofficial Gunn Web App, complete with a backend, database, Schoology integration, and many more features.
+Gunn WATT (Web App of The Titans) is a complete revamp of UGWA, the Unofficial Gunn Web App, complete with a backend, database, Schoology integration, and many more features.

 WATT can be found live at [gunnwatt.web.app](https://gunnwatt.web.app).